TedHusted/awake/awake.md/awake.md

 “We don’t have enough for a warrant, do we?” asks Noah.

 “No, but there is a patent application in the works.
-Dr. Harman could ask if we could have an advance copy for peer review under a non-disclosure agreement.
+Dr. Kreuk could ask if we could have an advance copy for peer review under a non-disclosure agreement.
 She could imply it will help speed up the application process.”

 “Do you think the code will tell us anything?”